dlang/DIPs/README.md

 ### Collaborating on DIPs

-1. Anyone can submit new pull requests with updates to merged DIP document as long as original author gets notified about it.
+1. Anyone can submit new pull requests with updates to merged DIP document as long as the original author is notified.

-2. Discussion regarding the DIP's text is welcome in pull requests - everyone is welcome to participate in the review.
+2. Discussion regarding the DIP's content is welcome in pull requests - everyone is welcome to participate in the review.

 3. If there are many uncertainties about the proposal, consider first publishing document somewhere else and discussing it via the [NG](http://forum.dlang.org/group/general) or e-mails.
-That will greatly reduce amount of back-and-forth changes in the DIP pull request later.
+That will greatly reduce the number of back-and-forth changes in the DIP pull request later.

 ## Advices for writing great DIPs

-Writing good informative DIP with solid chances to get approved is very hard work - it is often underestimated how much effort is expected to be put into writing one.
+Writing a good informative DIP with solid chances to get approved is very hard work - it is often underestimated how much effort is required.

-1. Focus on answering "why" question as much as explain "what".
-At this stage of language development a change has to bring a great value and any doubt will be likely be treated in favor of rejecting.
+1. Focus on "why" as much as "what".
+At this stage of the D language development changes need to justify their existence with great value.
+Doubt about the necessity or value of a change will be a strong motivator for rejection.

-2. Be very pedantic and formal in describing required language/compiler changes.
+2. Be very pedantic and formal in describing any required language/compiler changes.
 For example, make separate sections for grammar changes, semantic changes, expected compiler error messages and so on.
-DIP should provide a detailed design documentation for compile developer willing to implement it.
+A DIP should provide a detailed design documentation for a compiler developer to implement it.

-3. Research any alternative approaches to solving same problem and explain your choice.
-If there are any relevant success or failure stories in other programming languages, consider referring to them with explanation of how it applies to D.
+3. Research any alternative approaches to solving the same problem and explain your choice.
+If there are any relevant success or failure stories in other programming languages, consider referring to them with explanation of how they might apply to D.

-4. Showing example of real-world project that could benefit from the improvement can greatly improve its chances to be accepted.
-D is intended to be a practical language and one of recurring questions when new changes are considered is "does it really make real projects better?".
+4. Showing example of real-world project that could benefit from an improvement can greatly improve its chances of being accepted.
+D is intended to be a practical language and a recurring questions when new changes are considered is "does it really make real projects better?".
 If that is not possible, try designing code examples with intention to answer the very same question.

 5. Be prepared for a lot of work.
-There are always many ideas proposed but much less developers commited to pursuing the idea to final stages of evaluation.
-DIP system is _not_ for submitting ideas but for formal approval of language changes.
+There are always many ideas proposed but many fewer developers commited to pursuing the idea to the final stages of evaluation.
+The DIP system is _not_ for submitting undeveloped ideas, it is a process for formal approval of language changes.

 ## DIPs by the D language authors